scottsheffield/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 To flash your firmware take a look at: [Flashing Instructions and Bootloader Information](https://docs.qmk.fm/#/flashing)

-## Choosing which board to plug the USB cable into (choosing Master)
+## Choosing which board to plug the USB cable into (choosing Leader)

 Because the two boards are identical, the firmware has logic to differentiate the left and right board.